MicrosoftDocs/AdaptiveCards/AdaptiveCards/index.md

 >
 > ... but we want to take this opportunity to remind you that **we're in preview and actively seeking feedback**, so please expect a few rough edges and reach out with any feedback you have.

+## Build 2017 Session

-The following session at Build 2017 covers the motivation and an introduction to the technology.
+The following session at Build 2017 covers the motivation behind Adaptive Cards and an introduction to the technology.

 <iframe src="https://channel9.msdn.com/Events/Build/2017/B8002/player" width="960" height="540" allowFullScreen frameBorder="0"></iframe>